Napier Art Deco Festival: More than 5000 tickets already sold, busiest year yet possible - NZ Herald

 "The traffic light system has actually allowed for event organisers to plan for many of these events to go ahead.
 So certainly, the majority of events, particularly ticketed events, are able to work within the traffic light system as we currently stand," Saxton said.

-"Some events that were largely walk-up or non ticketed ... such as new year's festivals, christmas festivals, previously [the] blossom parade have had to be cancelled or postponed.
+"Some events that were largely walk-up or non ticketed ... such as new year's festivals, Christmas festivals, previously [the] blossom parade have had to be cancelled or postponed.

 "A lot of people are going to be coming to Hawke's Bay and travelling around New Zealand first and foremost to catch up with friends and family.

 "People are going to be following the great weather and Hawke's Bay normally has a great deal of that.
-We've got the most beautiful beaches and wonderful hinterland, from a soak in the Morere Hot Pools [north of Wairoa], to some of the beaches south in Porongahau, Hawke's Bay's going to be a great place to enjoy and kick back.''
+We've got the most beautiful beaches and wonderful hinterland, from a soak in the Morere Hot Pools [north of Wairoa], to some of the beaches south in Porongahau, Hawke's Bay's going to be a great place to enjoy and kick back."